JeschkeLab/DeerLab/docsrc/source/functions.rst

 =========================================

-This group of functions provides tools for reproducing analysis methods or workflows encountered in older software, particularly DeerAnalysis.
+This group of functions provides tools for reproducing analysis methods or workflows encountered in older software.
 These functions are not recommended for routine data analysis.

 .. rst-class:: func-list